helium/HIP/0111-mobile-data-utility-benchmark.md

 #### 2. Multiplier Phased Ramp Up

-The multiplier will increase over a 90 epoch period.
+The multiplier will increase over a 90 epoch period in stages.
-- Epochs 1-30 will have a 2.5x CP multiplier.
+- Epochs 1-30 will have a 2.5x CP multiplier for all Radios/APs that meet the benchmark.
-- Epochs 31-60 will have a 5x CP multiplier.
+- Epochs 31-60 will have a 5x CP multiplier for all Radios/APs that meet the benchmark.
-- All epochs after 60 will have a 10x CP multiplier.
+- All epochs after 60 will have a 10x CP multiplier for all Radios/APs that meet the benchmark.

+This applies to the whole system from the date of implementation.
+This is not tied to the time a Radio/AP was installed.

+Example:
+If this HIP is implemented May 1st, all Radios/APs meeting the benchmark would receive a 2.5x boost to CPs during the 30 epochs in May.
+During the next 30 epochs (June), qualifying Radios/APs would receives a 5x boost, etc.

 #### 3. Benchmark Exemption